evanmac123/air/README.md

 ------------

 ### Mac Only
-Install [homebrew](http://brew.sh) then do brew install postgres, redis, mongodb, chromedriver, geckodriver, ImageMagick, elasticsearch
+Install [homebrew](http://brew.sh) then do brew install postgres, redis, mongodb, chromedriver, geckodriver, ImageMagick, elasticsearch, node, yarn

 Git should be installed on your Mac if it's not do: brew install git.